Key Takeaway

 The standard duration at liraglutide 1.2mg is one week before increasing to 1.8mg.
-However, 1.2mg occupies a unique position in the liraglutide landscape.
-It is both a titration step toward the 3.0mg weight loss dose and a standalone therapeutic dose for type 2 diabetes (Victoza).
+But 1.2mg occupies a unique position in the liraglutide space.
+It's both a titration step toward the 3.0mg weight loss dose and a standalone therapeutic dose for type 2 diabetes (Victoza).
 For weight management patients, one to two weeks at 1.2mg is typical.
 For patients primarily focused on blood sugar control, 1.2mg may be a long-term maintenance dose.

 The Standard One-Week Duration